tsgates/arch-wiki-markdown/wiki/Spectrwm.md

 ---------------

 -   Q: Help, I just logged in and all I see is a blank screen.
--   A: Press Shift + WindowsKey + Return and an xterm will start.
-Then read the manual (man spectrwm) to see the other default key bindings.
+-   A: Press Shift+WinKey+Return and an xterm will start.
+See man spectrwm for other default key bindings.
 Also check your configuration file.

 See also
 --------